Pernikahan Dini

-Pernikahan Dini (English translation: Dini's Wedding, or Early-age Marriage) is a soap opera that aired on RCTI in 2001.
-The soap opera starring An Ensemble Cast such as Agnes Monica, Sahrul Gunawan, Alatarik Syah, Lydia Kandou, and Meriam Bellina.
+Pernikahan Dini (English translation: Dini's Wedding, or Early-Age Marriage) is a soap opera that aired on RCTI in 2001.
+The soap opera stars an ensemble cast featuring Agnes Monica, Sahrul Gunawan, Atalarik Syah, Lydia Kandou, and Meriam Bellina.
 The series won two times at the Panasonic Awards for "Favorite Drama Series Program" in 2001 and 2002.

 Synopsis

 In this Agnes Monica soap opera, she plays Dini, a smart high school girl.
 Dini has loads of friends.
 For a vacation, they go to Bandung, where she meets a guy and falls in love with him.
 At her birthday party, she is unable to control herself and gets intimate with the guy.
 A few weeks later, she realizes that she is pregnant, so her family forced the man to marry her.
 From here, the domestic conflicts began.

 This soap opera aired on RCTI and produced by Prima Entertainment.